Oak-Harbor-Kits/Starter-Kit-V4-Eleventy/README.md

 Make sure you add ```Disallow: /admin/``` in your robots.txt just below the ```User-agent: *``` at the top.
 This will keep the /admin folder from being indexed on google.
 We don't want it indexed, it has no SEo value and will probably hurt your sites ranking because of it.
 We've included a robots.txt file with this anyway as default.
 So all you have to do is add any other data that needs to be added.

+Also **Add your sitemap URL to the robots.txt file**.
+In the robots.txt file, theres a line that says ```Sitemap: https://www.yourwebsite/sitemap.xml```.
+Change the "https://www.yourwebsite" to the URL of your client's site and save and you're done.

 # Adding the github to Netlify **IMPORTANT**

 Normally, this is pretty straightforward.
 But there's a slight difference when using this kit.
 Once you get to step 3 of "Import an existing project from a Git repository", at the bottom there’s a box for "publish directory".
 Sometimes it populates with "\_site", sometimes it has nothing.
 Make sure you change it to "public".
 If you don't do this it won't work.